Home | Cooking Knowledge | Substitute for Shiitake Mushrooms

 White-capped mushrooms are picked when they are young, while Portabella mushrooms are left to continue growing which is why they are so much bigger and meatier.

 Then you have the cremini mushroom which is in the middle.
-It gets a chance to start browning and gets more flavor but not quite as meaty as portabella.
+It gets a chance to start browning and gets more flavor but is not quite as meaty as portabella.

 Online Cooking for Beginners Course